portsoc/css-layout/README.md

 * [ex5](https://portsoc.github.io/css-layout/grid/ex5.html) - Using more grid-areas

 ### Grid with Custom Properties
 * [ex0](https://portsoc.github.io/css-layout/gridcustom/ex0.html) - A mobile-first, multi column page with grid layout.
-* [ex1](https://portsoc.github.io/css-layout/gridcustom/ex1.html) - As above but using custom properties to simplify the CSS cascade.
+See the Alternate Stylesheet [sic] for how to simplify this CSS using custom properties.

 ## Flexbox